 Britain celebrated its longest-reigning monarch, Queen Elizabeth II, in her Platinum Jubilee year.
 The 96-year-old queen is being toasted across the nation with four days of events showcasing the best of British pomp and pageantry.
 It was a four-day extravaganza that consumed Britain.
-Every minute is covered live on local TV, daily front-page splashes in the tabloid and broadsheet newspapers, and on social media in click-tastic heaven.
+Every minute is covered live on local TV, in daily front-page splashes in tabloid and broadsheet newspapers, and on social media in a frantic manner.

 Crowds in London got a glimpse of royal family members on the Buckingham Palace balcony, while others attended the concerts and street parties or simply enjoy the national holiday.

 The UK had a four-day bank holiday weekend at the beginning of June, for Queen Elizabeth II’s Platinum Jubilee.

 Queen Platinum Jubilee schedule: